DougTrefun/middle_earth_tracker/README.md

 2. **Distance Entry**: Users enter the distance they walked or ran into the input field, and the program updates their total distance covered.
 3. **Save Progress**: Users can save their progress by entering a username.
 This saves the total distance and start date in an SQLite database.
 4. **Load Progress**: Users can load their saved progress by selecting their username from a list.
 This retrieves the saved data and updates the map and distance accordingly.
-5. **Day Tracking**: The program tracks the number of days elapsed since the user's journey started.
+5. **Day Tracking**: The program tracks the number of days elapsed since the user's journey started. (currently working on this)

 ## Scaling and Distance Calculation